Deciphering Those Little Rings

 How to Use Your Watch for More Than Just the Time

 Last Updated November, 2017.

 We love our high complications and luxury masterpieces as much as the next watch nerd.
 But our bias is for timepieces that can “do things,” watches that are each an essential piece of kit.
 Sure, it’s an instrument for telling time, but it can also be used to time a dive or a racing lap, take a pulse, or calculate remaining fuel or crosswind speed or the distance of thunder or artillery.
 How, you ask?
 The answer has little to do with the watch’s movement.
 It’s all about the bezel, that outer ring of metal (or perhaps, nowadays, ceramic) surrounding your watch’s crystal.
 The ones we’re talking about have numbers or other markings; they may rotate in one direction or both, or not at all; they may feature some other combination of all that.
 How each type of bezel works is not complicated per se, but it is deserving of a quick guide.

 Count-Up Bezel With a 0-60 Scale

 Perhaps the most commonly seen bezel markers are on dive watches.
-These scales go from zero to sixty, indicating minutes in an hour, and are used to keep track of time spent underwater, a critical parameter along with depth and remaining air.
-The first fifteen (sometimes twenty) minutes are marked in one-minute increments while the rest of the scale is usually marked in five-minute increments.
-The increased resolution for the first fifteen minutes on the scale allows divers to time decompression stops with relative precision during ascents at the end of a dive.
+These scales go from zero to 60, indicating minutes in an hour, and are used to keep track of time spent underwater, a critical parameter along with depth and remaining air.
+The first 15 (sometimes 20) minutes are marked in one-minute increments while the rest of the scale is usually marked in five-minute increments.
+The increased resolution for the first 15 minutes on the scale allows divers to time decompression stops with relative precision during ascents at the end of a dive.
 To use a dive bezel, set the zero marker opposite the minute hand; as time passes, you can read off elapsed time on the bezel without having to do any mental calculations.